NyanCatTW1/irminsul/README.md

 Irminsul is a utility to extract data from Genshin Impact and export it for use with [Genshin Optimizer](https://frzyc.github.io/genshin-optimizer/) and web sites, applications, and utilities that use the [GOOD](https://frzyc.github.io/genshin-optimizer/#/doc) data format.

 Irminsul utilizes packet capture instead of the common optical character recognition (OCR) that other [scanners](https://frzyc.github.io/genshin-optimizer/#/scanner) use.
-This allows it to be much quicker in exchange for 1. needing to run with admin/root privaleges (for the packet capture) and 2. needing to be run when genshin starts to observe the handshake with the server.
+This allows it to be much quicker in exchange for:

+1. Needing to run with admin/root privileges (for the packet capture)
+2. Needing to be run when Genshin starts to observe the handshake with the server.

 ## Dependencies